 Resurrection Health Care

-Resurrection Healthcare (RHC) adopted an online orientation program that delivered and tracked completely through the HealthStream Learning Center.
+Resurrection Healthcare (RHC) (now known as Presence Health) adopted an online orientation program that delivered and tracked completely through the HealthStream Learning Center.
 This addition allowed the following advantages:

 - RHC cut its orientation training time in half for learners, from 8 to 4 hours